1. Connect with their Work

 5. Get the Details Before Committing

 Contract: Make sure there is a written contract and you’ve read and understood all the fine print.
-Things like copyright, hours of coverage, deliverables,
+Things like copyright, hours of coverage, and deliverables.

 Second Shooters / Assistants: Are there two photographers?
 Can the second photographer work on their own?
 How much experience do they have?
 This can be really important when it comes to getting ready and ceremony coverage.
 If you have two photographers that can work independently, you’ll have more candid moments captured.

 Files: Are the digital files included and how are the processed / retouched?

-Bonus: 5 More Questions to Ask Your Prospective Photographer
+Bonus: 5 Questions to Ask Your Prospective Photographer

 What do you love most about photographing weddings?